-- Recommended storage temperature: 40° to 40°C (40° to 104°F) - Recommended storage relative humidity: 5 90% relative humidity with no condensation
+- ScanTrue II: 12 months from date of manufacture. - ScanTrue II Plus: 18 months from date of manufacture. - Recommended storage temperature: 4° to 40°C (40° to 104°F). - Recommended storage relative humidity: 5 90% relative humidity with no condensation

-At these conditions, the ink will have a storage life of 12 months from the date of manufacture.
-Temperatures above the recommended storage temperature for a period greater than one week will reduce the storage life of the ink.
+Temperatures above or below the recommended storage temperature for a period greater than one week will reduce the storage life of the ink.